fnreality/kaon/README.md

 # kaon
-An asynchronous but coordinated database that holds portals instead of data
+An asynchronous database that holds portals instead of data

 Simple Example: